 In its efforts to highlight the knowledge on waterpipe smoking and discuss contemporary issues related to waterpipe use, the KH-WTS organized this year a series of webinars:

-- WTS-KH working on School Awareness Sessions this Winter 2019-2020
+- WTS-KH working on School Awareness Sessions

 The WTS-KH started discussions with local active NGOs on educational awareness presentations to youth in schools in Lebanon about the harms of WTS..
 The WTS-KH is in the process of preparing a well-equipped user friendly and well-targeted educational material to be used for this purpose.